Variants¶

 prereq/conflict persistency

-content should reflect specified variant constraintit could be expressed in these variables as it is specified over the prereq/conflict modulefile commands
+__MODULES_LMPREREQand__MODULES_LMCONFLICTcontent should reflect specified variant constraintit could be expressed in these variables as it is specified over the prereq/conflict modulefile commands

 for instance

-use of characters ``
+__MODULES_LMPREREQ=hdf5/1.10&mpi@1.8 +shared variant=name&netcdfuse of characters ``

-is not an issueas delimiters characters in these environment variables are
+, ``+,~,,is not an issueas delimiters characters in these environment variables are

-Variant shortcut
+Variant shortcut¶

 shortcuts can be set to abbreviate variant names and simplify their specification